Debt is a tool.

 Loans, mortgages, credit cards etc. These are all tools that, if used correctly, can not only help you manage your cash flow but increase your wealth as well.
 Yes, debt can be terrible if you can’t control it, but it can also be your best friend if managed correctly.

 I already talked to you about the power of using a mortgage as leverage to build wealth and why lenders are more eager to hand out money when it is backed by an asset such as real estate versus consumer debt – like a car loan!

-Why is This Article Titled “Student Loan Strategies”?
+Why This Article Isn’t Titled “Student Loan Strategies”

 Anyway, as we get back to the moral of the story and we understand how we can leverage our student loan money so we might graduate without a negative net worth, there is a way to combine the above strategies in order to profit while getting your degree.

 Kiss The Dorms Goodbye!

 This strategy is directed toward the parents of children who are on their way to college.
 So, if you are a college student, or about to be one get your parents on the phone!